codidact/qpixel/INSTALLATION.md

 bundle config --global build.mysql2 --with-opt-dir="$(brew --prefix openssl)"
 ```

+QPixel development requires Ruby 2.7+.
+For a production instance, Ruby 2.6+ is required (but 2.7+ is recommended).

 ### Install JS runtime

 If you already have Node.JS installed, you can skip this step.
 If not,